keyboardio/Kaleidoscope/README.md

 The `Colormap` extension provides an easier way to set up a different - static - color map per-layer.
-This means that we can set up a map of colors for each key, on a per-layer basis, and whenever a layer becomes active, the color map for that layer is applied on top of everything else.
-Colors are picked from a 15-color palette (or 16, if we disable transparency), provided by the [LED-Palette-Theme][plugin:l-p-t] plugin.
+This means that we can set up a map of colors for each key, on a per-layer basis, and whenever a layer becomes active, the color map for that layer is applied.
+Colors are picked from a 16-color palette, provided by the [LED-Palette-Theme][plugin:l-p-t] plugin.
 The color map is stored in `EEPROM`, and can be easily changed via the [Focus][plugin:focus] plugin, which also provides palette editing capabilities.